winstein27/Intro-section-with-dropdown-navigation---Challenge/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Hoverable Dropdown](https://www.w3schools.com/howto/howto_css_dropdown.asp) - This helped me building the dropdown menu when hovered.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Acknowledgments